-Roof insurance coverage varies, even within the same company.
-Coverage usually depends on the policy and the roof’s condition, and insurance companies are typically more cautious about covering older roofs.
+Roof insurance coverage varies, even within the same company, and that is why people are always asking, “Will insurance cover a 20-year-old roof?”
+Coverage usually depends on the policy and the roof’s condition; Insurance companies are typically more cautious about covering older roofs.
 The best way to find out whether your insurance policy will cover your roof, regardless of how old it is, is to call them.
-This guide also covers the basics, including:

 - Understanding your insurance policy